 - any work in excess of eight (8) hours on the seventh day of a workweek.16

-California employees may file a wage and hour lawsuit against employers for failing to pay the minimum wage or failing to pay overtime.
+California employees may file a wage and hour lawsuit against employers for failing to pay the minimum wage/overtime.
 The FLSA provides a right of action for violations of federal labor laws.
-This includes failure to pay non-exempt employees the federal minimum wage or failure to pay for overtime.17
+This includes failure to pay non-exempt employees:

 In some cases, an employer who violates the FLSA will be violating the law involving a number of underpaid or unpaid employees.
 Successful wage and hour class action lawsuits often involve failure to provide overtime pay for work over the maximum number of workweek hours.